-We aim for all children to develop a love of and enthusiasm for reading.
 Our vision is that all children become confident, fluent readers, with an understanding of a variety of texts and genres.
 We aim for all children to develop an interest in books and to read for enjoyment.
 Reading is a skill; which pupils only have to learn once and it is theirs for the rest of their lives.

 Reading is essential to all subjects of the curriculum.
 We are dedicated to developing a love of reading in its many forms, in our pupils.
 This approach helps to expand our pupils’ social, moral, spiritual and cultural development.
 Our Reading curriculum not only develops our pupils educationally, but we plan in experiences to develop our children’s cultural capital such as special events like: